robinhowlett/slate/source/index.html.md

         log.debug("counter=" + counter);

         /*
          * Write a single document to outputView.
-The next snap in the pipe will
+The next Snap in the pipe will
-         * only ever see a single document from this snap.
+         * only ever see a single document from this Snap.
          */
         Map<String, String> data = new LinkedHashMap<String, String>() {{
             put("key", "value");